House of Hammer (TV series)

-House of Hammer is an American documentary television miniseries directed by Elli Hakami and Julian P. Hobbs.
+House of Hammer is an American documentary psychological thriller television miniseries directed by Elli Hakami and Julian P. Hobbs.
 The documentary revolves around the life of American actor Armie Hammer and his family—who were involved in 2021 in various accusations after several complaints from the actor's ex-girlfriends.
 The three-part series premiered on September 2, 2022, on Discovery+.